From behind the beauty counters of some of London's most renowned department stores, Jayne advises on skin & hair care, makeup & fragrance.

 You'll have less than fragrant hair if you smoke tobacco or work in a fatty kitchen or other environment where pungent smells cling.
 As a man, you can solve the problem by shaving your head.
 If, however, you like having hair, washing it once a day with a mild shampoo should get rid of nasty smells.

 If your hair is oily, daily washing probably isn't a good idea, since it can make the condition worse.
 If that's the case, freshen it up between washes with dry shampoo.
-Batiste, available at drugstores, is the most popular brand for men.
+Batiste is the most popular brand for men and can be found at most drugstores.
 Not only does it make hair smell good, it absorbs excess grease and adds body.

-Make sure your body-wash and deodorant are of the same fragrance as your cologne, or at least don't interfere with it.
+Another key element of smelling good is making sure your body wash and deodorant are of the same fragrance as your cologne, or at least don't clash with it.
 And always choose a high-end fragrance if you want to make a positive impression.
 Smelling cheap tells the world you lack taste and money.

 How to Apply Cologne Properly